Yelp/dockersh/README.md

  * How do we deal with changed settings (i.e. when to recycle the container)
  * We just run an interactive shell in the root of the container, but if you 'docker attach' to it, then detach, the container goes away.
  * Finish up config settings
+   * Notably, fix getpwnam so that we can interpolate the user's shell from /etc/shells (if used in ForceCommand mode!)
  * Decent test cases
  * Make the darwin nsenter version less crazy
  * suid / sgid binaries inside the container - disable